DaXor-0/Swing_Test/README.md

 # Project Overview

-Swing Allreduce (for now) repo.
-It is a modular project containing a main static library `libswing`, test and benchmark executables (inside `bin/` directory), scripts for benchmark and debug with `SLURM` on cluster and **soon** a data analysis and graph script.
+Swing Allreduce is a modular project featuring a static library (`libswing.a`), test and benchmark executables (`bin/`), and SLURM-based scripts for benchmarking and debugging on clusters.
+Future updates will include data analysis and graphing tools.

 The suggested workflow is to use and modify the .sh files in `scripts/` directory to set up environments, run debug tests and benchmarking tests.